East Cowes Castle: The Right Honourable Henry Boyle, 3rd Earl of Shannon (1836 - 1842)

-Mr George & Mrs Elizabeth Mary Tudor (1853 - 1861)
+Mr George and Mrs Elizabeth Mary Tudor (1853 - 1861)

 It was reported that the castle was finally sold in 1853 for £12,500, considerably less than its earlier sale in 1836.
 George Tudor was a Member of parliament for Barnstaple in 1830.
 However, he did not have long to enjoy the castle, dying in 1857.
 His widow, Elizabeth Mary Tudor, was the only daughter and heiress of Mr John Jones esq.
 She remained at the castle, along with continuing to own their main residence at No. 1, Portman Square, London.

 In 1855, during a severe thunder storm, a bolt of lightning hit the castle and entered one of the rooms.
 The only damage caused was the breaking of three dozen panes of glass and scaring the plumbers and workmen working their out of their wits.

-The Right Honourable Viscount Gort & Lady Elizabeth Mary Gort (1861 - 1880)
+The Right Honourable Viscount Gort and Lady Elizabeth Mary Gort (1861 - 1880)

-In 1861, John Vereker, 3rd Viscount Gort married the widowed Mrs Tudor, whom he had met in Paris and thus became the new lord of East Cowes Castle.
-However, he died in 1865, at the age of 75.
+In 1861, John Vereker, 3rd Viscount Gort on marrying the widowed Mrs Tudor, whom he had met in Paris, became the new lord of East Cowes Castle.
+He died in 1865, at the age of 75.

-Viscount Gort held the office of Member of Parliament for Limerick between 1817 and 1820.
+Gort was Member of Parliament for Limerick from 1817 to 1820.
 He was also Mayor of Limerick between 1831 and 1832.
 He became the 3rd Viscount Gort of County Galway and the 3rd Baron Kiltarton of Gort.
-He also held the office of Representative Peer of Ireland between June 1865 and October 1865.
+He was also Irish representative peer between June 1865 and October 1865.

-In January 1876, the Dowager Viscountess Gort was honoured with a visit to East Cowes Castle by Queen Victoria and the Princess Beatrice.
+In January 1876, Dowager Viscountess Gort was visited at East Cowes Castle by Queen Victoria and the Princess Beatrice.
 Prince Leopold was also in attendance.

-Lady Gort died in October 1880 at the age of 89, after an illness of only a few days.
+Lady Gort died in October 1880 at the age of 89, after a few days illness.
 She left £140,000 in her will.
-The majority of her estate went to her stepson, Viscount Gort, although she also left £1,000 to the parish of East Cowes, to found a coal, food and clothing fund, to be distributed to the poor of East Cowes at Christmas.
+The majority of her estate went to her stepson, Standish Vereker, 4th Viscount Gort, although she also left £1,000 to the parish of East Cowes, to found a coal, food and clothing fund, to be distributed to the poor of the parish at Christmas.